-To schedule your free consultation for help obtaining a visa for your fiancé(e), please contact us at 954.241.4209.
+To schedule your consultation for help obtaining a visa for your fiancé(e), please contact us at 954.241.4209.

 The K-1 nonimmigrant visa is also known as the fiancé visa.
 A U.S. citizen may petition for this visa on behalf of their fiancé (male) or fiancée (female).
 Although a K-1 visa is a temporary visa, it can pave the way to obtaining a green card.